saliormoon/Cookbook/recipes/FoxxBinaryHttpPost.md

-# uploading binary data to remote locations from Foxx
+# Uploading binary data to remote locations from Foxx

 ## Problem

-My foxx should handle binary data, and upload it to another service
+My Foxx should handle binary data and upload it to another service.

 ## Solution
-Arangodb can handle binary data using the buffer class.
+ArangoDB can handle binary data using the buffer class.
 However, these don't mix well with strings.
 Therefore we have to construct the mime document by hand using buffers.
-We will choose the buffer to be loaded from a binary file. [http bin](http://httpbin.org) will help us to revalidate all we did was along the lines of the RFC.
+We will choose the buffer to be loaded from a binary file. [http bin](http://httpbin.org) will help us to revalidate all we did along the lines of the RFC.

 ```js
 var request = require("org/arangodb/request")